CIAT-DAPA/ganabosques_risk_package/README.md

 We recommend using conda for installing geospatial dependencies.

 # 📝 License and Citation
-Authors: CIAT-DAPA (Steven Sotelo and Team)
+Authors: Alliance Bioversity International & CIAT (Steven Sotelo and Team)
 Repository: https://github.com/CIAT-DAPA/ganabosques_risk_package
 License: MIT

 If you use this package, please cite:

 Sotelo, S. (2025).
-Ganabosques Risk Package: Multi-level Alert Computation for Deforestation and Land Use Monitoring.
-CIAT-DAPA.
+Ganabosques Risk Package: Alert Computation for Deforestation and Land Use Monitoring.
+Alliance Bioversity International & CIAT.